TheLartians/ModernCppStarter/README.md

 Simply remove the standalone / documentation directory and according github workflow file.

-> Can I build the standalone and tests at the same time?
+> Can I build the standalone and tests at the same time? / How can I tell my IDE about all subprojects?

-To keep the template modular, projects have been separated into their own CMake modules.
+To keep the template modular, all subprojects derived from the library have been separated into their own CMake modules.
-However it's easy to create a new directory, say `all`, that uses `CPMAddProject` to add both the standalone and the tests as well as any other subprojects to a single build.
-Note, that it's not recommended to include the standalone or tests from the main CMakeLists, as it will make the project more difficult for others to use as a library.
+This approach makes it trivial for third-party projects to re-use the projects library code.
+To allow IDEs to see the full scope of the project, the template includes the `all` directory that will create a single build for all subprojects.
+Use this as the main directory for best IDE support.

 > I see you are using `GLOB` to add source files in CMakeLists.txt.
 Isn't that evil?